-The aim with this post is to explore the data and what we need to do now is to add a column in each dataframe in the list.
-This columns will have information about the species and we create a list with strings.
+The aim of this post is to explore the data and what we need to do now is to add a column in each dataframe in the list.
+This column will have information about the species and we create a list with strings.
 In the following for-loop we are adding a new column, named “Species”, and we add the species name from the list.

 Finally, we are going to concatenate the list of dataframes using Pandas concat:

 # Concatenating the dataframes: df = pd.concat(data, sort=False) df.head()Code language: Python (python)

 The data we obtained using Pandas read_html can, of course, be saved locally using either Pandas to_csv or to_excel, among other methods.
 See the two following tutorials on how to work with these methods and file formats:

 In the next section, we are going to prepare the data before performing exploratory data analysis in Python.